-Additional information about the Fund's investments is available in the Fund's annual and semi-annual reports to shareholders.
-In the Fund's annual report, you will find a discussion of the market conditions and investment strategies that significantly affected the Fund's performance during its most recent fiscal year.
+Additional information about the Fund's investments is available in the Fund's annual and semi-annual reports to shareholders and the Fund's Financials and Other Information, which are each included in the Fund's Form N-CSR filings.
+In the Fund's annual report, you will find a summary of the key factors that significantly affected the Fund's performance during its most recent fiscal year.
+In the Fund's Financials and Other Information, you will find the Fund's annual and semi-annual financial statements.

-The Fund's SAI is available and annual and semi-annual reports are available free of charge on the Fund's website at www.palmersquarefunds.com.
+The Fund's SAI, annual and semi-annual reports, and Financials and Other Information are available free of charge on the Fund's website at www.palmersquarefunds.com.
 You can also obtain a free copy of the Fund's SAI or annual and semi-annual reports, request other information, or inquire about the Fund by contacting a broker that sells shares of the Fund or by calling the Fund (toll-free) at 1-800-736-1145 or by writing to: